nutechsoftware/AlarmDecoder-IoT/README.md

         - ad2source
       - Set source to ser2sock client at address and port.
         - ad2source SOCK 192.168.1.2:10000
-      - Set source to local attached uart with TX on GPIP 17 and RX on GPIO 16.
+      - Set source to local attached uart with TX on GPIO 17 and RX on GPIO 16.
         - ad2source COM 17:16

 ### SmartThings STSDK IoT commands